Calendar

 2) Write a 1-page museum response to the LACMA: Tavares Strachan: The Day Tomorrow Began exhibition.

-Alternative Assignment for the SBMA if you do not go to the LACMA (but this means you must go to The Getty for the second field trip).
+Alternative Assignment for the SBMA if you do not go to LACMA (but this means you must go to The Getty for the second field trip).
 This is a 4-part assignment:

 • Edward Branigan: Fiction